mkocvara/Shell-Dungeon/KF6017/Levels/README.txt

 A level file's content begins with a line as such:
 MAP

+Before it, comments can be written preceded by a #.

 A grid of symbols follows.
 Must be rectangular.
 Does not have to be square.
 Example:
 .####.
 ##__##